 Jain said the bank's efforts during the year at selling off or writing down risky investments was the equivalent of selling (EURO)8 billion in new shares.
 Doing it by disposing of risky assets means that the bank avoided diluting existing shareholders' investments through the issuance of new shares.

 By doing that the bank accelerated its progress toward meeting the Basel III goals, and narrowed the gap with competing banks that have been making faster progress than Deutsche Bank.
 The bank reached a Core Tier 1 capital ratio — the Basel III standard — of 8.0 percent of its loans, investments and other risky assets as of Dec.
 31, 2012.
 That is 0.8 percentage point ahead of its goal.
 Basel III will eventually require the bank to have a 9.5 percent capital ratio by 2019.

 Despite its reverse in the fourth quarter, the bank did post a net profit for the full-year of (EURO)665 million, though that was way down on 2011's (EURO)4.32 billion.
 On the revenue front, Deutsche Bank fared better.
 In the fourth quarter, revenue rose 14 percent to (EURO)7.9 billion from (EURO)6.9 billion.
 Full year revenue rose to (EURO)33.74 billion from (EURO)33.22 billion.

 The company said last month that it would face reductions to earnings for the fallen value of businesses and assets, but did not say how big the accounting loss would be.
-Deutsche Bank's share price ended Thursday up 2.85 percent at (EURO)38.21.
+Deutsche Bank's share price was up 1.1 percent in late morning trading at (EURO)37.56.